The Craziest Myths the MythBusters Have Tackled, According to the MythBusters

 Jamie and I were testing myths about having spikes on your tire rims that tear up other cars.
 We built several different kinds—some from The Green Hornet, from Bond, and from Grease.
 You work out what you’re going to do—you put spikes on the car, you make sure safety procedures are in place—and then you realize that this story requires Jamie and me to drive cars in the same direction at 40mph and start smacking them into each other.
 It’s one of the most fun things we’ve ever done, because when else do you get a chance to do something like that?

-CRAZIEST MYTH FROM THE NEW SEASON: Airplane Boarding
+CRAZIEST MYTH FROM THE 2012 SEASON: Airplane Boarding

 We wanted to do a myth about boarding airplanes, but we couldn’t find someone who would lend us a 747 to use for a day—so we built one.
 We rented enough seats and overhead bins for a full plane, we built a framework and a structure to hold them all in orientation, and the entire construction of that framework took—well, we only had two days to do it.
 We find ourselves in those parameters all the time, but that’s the kind of challenge we really like.

 BONUS!
-MYTH SO CRAZY THEY WON'T DO IT
+THE MYTH SO CRAZY, THEY WON'T DO IT

 There is a story that I don’t want to do—it’s just too freaking dangerous.
 It revolves around a truck full of liquid oxygen that has an accident and spills liquid oxygen all over the road.
 In order to make something burn, you need fuel and oxygen.
 A roadbed is a really nice bit of fuel because it’s all petroleum-based, but it doesn’t burn very well because it’s very dense and all those molecules are tied up in the gummy asphalt.
 But liquid oxygen makes things like there’s no tomorrow.
 In fact, it can take things like oily rags and turn them into—not even exaggerating—high explosives.
 Liquid oxygen is some of the scariest stuff on earth.
 And when we started investigating LOX, which is what they call it, we discovered from very preliminary small-scale testing in the shop that is both super, super dangerous and completely unpredictable.
 Sometimes we would get results that vastly exceeded what our research said we should get, and other times we would get nothing at all.
 And it was like, we’re going to set up a roadbed full of thousands of pounds of liquid oxygen?
 What happens if nothing happens?
 Who wants to go over there?
 Plus then we’ve spent, like, $30,000 just to get absolutely nothing happening—that’s totally unacceptable.
 And what if what happens vastly exceeds what we thought would happen?
 How far away should we have been?
 If you have what turns out to be thousands of pounds of high explosives, is a quarter of a mile enough?
 You could certainly do it in small scale, but I think we’ll just leave it as a good story.